0xJs/RedTeaming_CheatSheet/hashcracking.md

 ```

 #### Wordlist + Rules + Rules
 - Will combine all rules of file 1 with rules of file 2.
 Will increase the cracking time significant.
+For example use dive + best64
 ```
-hashcat -a 0 -m <HASH TYPE> <HASH FILE> <WORDLIST> -r <RULE FILE>
+hashcat -a 0 -m <HASH TYPE> <HASH FILE> <WORDLIST> -r <RULE FILE> -r <RULE FILE>
 ```

 #### Bruteforce